TLGINO/web3_blog/public/markdown_files/0_Intro.md

 [Email](mailto:m.lettry1@gmail.com) | [LinkedIn](https://www.linkedin.com/in/martin-lettry/)

 **Disclaimer**: I'm still learning, so some of the information here may be incorrect.
 If you notice any mistakes, please let me know and I will update the site.
-Alternatively, feel free to submit a pull request [here](https://github.com/TLGINO/web3_blog).
+Else, feel free to submit a pull request [here](https://github.com/TLGINO/web3_blog).